The CUE Haven restoration project would not be possible without the support of a number of organisations. We would like to thank the following:

 Members of the Satya Sai group for their continued help and support in 2011 and 2012 by participating in various activities at CUE Haven.

-The following companies who have given their staff time out to assist with community projects and the enthusiastic staff who volunteered to come to CUE Haven and assist with tree planting or track construction:
+The following companies and organisations who have given their staff time out to assist with community projects and the enthusiastic staff who volunteered to come to CUE Haven and assist with tree planting or track construction:

 Suzi Phillips, Ornithologist, for conducting semi-annual bird counts on the property to help us assess the success of our restoration program in bringing back diverse bird species.